MetOffice/CDDS/docs/operational_procedure/common_issues.md

 This means that CDDS didn't find STASH codes it was expecting in the stream being extracted and therefore cannot produce the listed variables.

+!!! warning

+    There is currently a bug in this tool in CDDS version <=4.0.3.
+    When run, ensure that there is only one `validate` log for the stream of which you want to fix in your `extract/log` directory - and that it is the latest log.

+    If there is more than one log for the same stream with an older timestamp, the tool may use the older one by mistake.
+    This could lead to your variables file being adjusted incorrectly.

+    To avoid this bug, move any older logs for the streams that need to be fixed out of that directory before you run the tool.

 To deactivate these variables

 1. Run `update_variables_from_validate <request file>` to automatically comment the variables from the variable list